colligant/colligant.github.io/_posts/2020-07-08-don't-use-convolutional-bottleneck-layers-in-VAEs.md

 ## The problem

 As stated above, I wanted to make a FCNN-VAE to work on any size image.
-I created the model (code here[]), and trained it.
-One note about prototyping:
-MNIST is your friend.
+I created the model (code [here](https://github.com/tcolligan4/vae-experiments-keras)), and trained it.
+One note about prototyping: MNIST is your friend.
 The small amount of data and relatively easy problem lets you test ideas quickly.
 When I sampled from its latent space, I was getting bizarre results.
 I scratched my head, and started debugging the code.
 Maybe I had the reparameterization trick wrong?
 Maybe the generation of random normal numbers wasn't working correctly?
 I validated the data on MNIST test data - it wasn't overfitting on the training set, so I knew I should be able to sample from the latent space.
-Whatever I tried, the samples ended up looking like the image on the right:
+Whatever I tried, the samples ended up looking like the image on the left:

 FCNN-VAE samples             | FC-VAE samples :-------------------------:|:-------------------------:
 ![](/assets/img/fcnn_vae.png) | ![](/assets/img/fc_vae.png)

-For some contrast, "real" samples from a working VAE look like the left hand image.
+For some contrast, "real" samples from a working VAE look like the right hand image.

 The first image is pretty bad for a VAE.
 This is more what I'd expect when sampling from a regular autoencoder because of the poorly-behaved latent space.